baxter07/django-ajax-views/docs/modules/client_api.rst

     .. function:: onBeforeFormSubmit(arr, form, options)

         For form views this function will be executed before the form is submitted.

+.. class:: FilterView(View)

+    This class derives from the base :class:`View` and offers filter widgets for use with :class:`ajaxviews.views.AjaxListView`.

 .. data:: Middleware